deborahmasibo/Hamoye/README.md

 # Hamoye

-This repository contains Hamoye tag-along codes for all stage B.
+This repository contains Hamoye tag-along codes for all stages.